elysiamori/express-mongo/README.md

 npm install dotenv
 ```

-Objective: As learning material and syntax reminder related to express and mongodb integration
+Objective: As learning material and syntax reminder related to express and mongodb integration.